seud0nym/sigenergy2mqtt/README.md

 ## Home Assistant Auto-Discovery

 For each host defined in the `modbus` section of the configuration file, an MQTT device will be created in Home Assistant.
 The first device will be called `Sigenergy Plant` (plant is the terminology used in the "Sigenergy Modbus Protocol", and is in the context of a power plant).
-Each plant will have one or more related devices, such as `Sigenergy Plant Grid Sensor` and if applicable, `Sigenergy Plant Smart-Port`.
+Each plant will have one or more related devices, such as `Sigenergy Plant Grid Sensor` and `Sigenergy Plant Statistics` and if applicable, `Sigenergy Plant Smart-Port`.
 Plants will also have associated inverters, and their names will include the model and serial number (e.g. `SigenStor CMUxxxxxxxxxx Energy Controller`).
 Each inverter will have an an Energy Storage System device (e.g. `SigenStor CMUxxxxxxxxxx ESS`) and as many PV String devices as the inverter supports.
 Chargers will be named `Sigenergy AC Charger` and `Sigenergy DC Charger`.

 Example:
 ```
 Sigenergy Plant
    ├─ Sigenergy Plant Grid Sensor
-   ├─ SigenStor Plant Smart-Port
+   ├─ Sigenergy Plant Smart-Port
+   ├─ Sigenergy Plant Statistics
    ├─ SigenStor CMUxxxxxxxxxx Energy Controller (ID 1)
    │    ├─ SigenStor CMUxxxxxxxxxx ESS
    │    ├─ SigenStor CMUxxxxxxxxxx PV String 1